MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 # LB2_project_Group_7
-# This table summarizes the dataset process for analysis:
+# "The summarize table of dataset for analysis"

+We retrieve data from UniProt and process it in Google Colab to obtain both total and filtered results:

 <table>
   <thead>